JasperFe/jpggps2kml/README.txt

 The --utc argument specifies the UTC in one of two formats:
   ISO 8601: YYYY-MM-DDTHH:MM:SS
   EXIF: YYYY:MM:DD HH:MM:SS
-Note that the EXIF format must be protected with quotes to keep it as a single token, e.g. --utc='2016:01:20 10:25:02'.
+Note that the EXIF format must be protected with single quotes to keep it as a single token, e.g. --utc='2016:01:20 10:25:02'.
 When the --utc argument is supplied, the positional argument dir must be the path to a single JPEG file from which the DateTimeOriginal will be read for comparison with the value of